ECburx/Idris2GL/docs/source/tutorial/datatypes.rst

       ||| @ w The width of the rectangle area.
       ||| @ h The height of the rectangle area.
       MkRect : (x : Int) -> (y : Int) -> (w : Int) -> (h : Int) -> Rect

-The first two ``Int`` values indicate the start point of the rectangle area.
-And the last two ``Int`` values indicate the width and height of the rectangle area.

 .. image:: img/Rect1.png
    :scale: 70 %